Mural Fest FAQ

 What precautions are being taken in response to COVID-19?

 We are monitoring all federal, state and local guidance regarding fall events and travel.
 Our top concern is the health and safety of artists, mentorship program participants, volunteers and all event attendees, and we are considering several possible scenarios for Mural Fest events.
-We plan to host a responsible, safe and fun Mural Fest in September 2020, and we’ve pushed back the application deadlines to give artists more time to respond during this challenging time.
+We plan to host a responsible, safe and fun Mural Fest in September 2020.

 How does it work?